-• To estimate the incidence of HIV among participants who use CAB LA, combining blinded, unblinded and OL periods
+• To estimate the incidence of HIV among participants who use CAB LA, combining blinded, unblinded and OLE periods

-The number of infections and cumulative person-years will be computed by combining the total follow-up time of those randomized to the CAB LA arm together with the follow-up time from start of OL Cab LA in those randomized to the TDF/FTC arm.
+The number of infections and cumulative person-years will be computed by combining the total follow-up time of those randomized to the CAB LA arm together with the on-CAB follow-up time for participants initially randomized to the TDF/FTC arm.
 The HIV incidence rate will be calculated as the total number of participants with confirmed incident HIV infection follow-up, divided by the accumulated person-years.
-OBSP censoring will be used.
-Corresponding 95% CIs will be calculated based on Poisson assumptions.
-Additional estimates will be made for each subperiod (blinded, unblinded, OL).
+OSP censoring will be used.
+Corresponding 95% confidence intervals (CIs) will be calculated based on Poisson assumptions.
+Additional estimates will be made for each subperiod (blinded, unblinded, OLE).

-• To evaluate the safety of open-label CAB LA with and without an oral lead-in over 48 weeks
+• To evaluate the safety of OL CAB LA with and without an oral lead-in over 96 weeks of laboratory findings qualifying as Grade 2 or above will be presented.
+Laboratory values will be displayed as median, 1st and 3rd quartiles, minimum and maximum.

-We will tabulate all AEs with maximum grade >2 for those receiving OL CAB LA overall among those with and without an oral lead-in.
-Event rates and 95% robust confidence intervals will be calculated using a log-linear model for counts using log(person-time) as an offset, assuming a Poisson distribution and using a robust variance (i.e. generalized estimating equations).
-OBSP censoring will be used.
+We will tabulate all AEs with maximum Grade ≥ 2 for those receiving OL CAB LA overall among those with and without an oral lead-in.
+Event rates and 95% robust confidence intervals will be calculated using a log-linear model for counts using log (person-time) as an offset, assuming a Poisson or Negative Binomial distribution (as appropriate).
+OSP censoring will be used.

 Laboratory findings for CBC, chemistries (urea, creatinine, glucose, calcium), liver function (AST, ALT, total bilirubin, alkaline phosphatase) and fasting lipid profile (total cholesterol, triglycerides, HDL, LDL) will be reported by grade, as defined in the "Division of AIDS (DAIDS) Table for Grading the Severity of Adult and Pediatric Adverse Events".
-The proportion of laboratory findings qualifying as Grade 2 or above will be presented.
-Laboratory values as median, 1st and 3rd quartiles, min and max.
+The proportion

-In a supplementary analysis we will compare AE rates during the OL CAB LA period to AE rates in the CAB LA arm and the TDF/FTC arm (separately) during the blinded and unblinded periods.
+In a supplementary analysis we will compare AE rates during the OLE period to AE rates during the blinded and unblinded periods, comparing both within treatment (OLE CAB vs blinded and unblinded CAB) and between treatments (OLE CAB vs TDF/FTC in the OLE period).

-• To evaluate the acceptability (uptake, continuation, discontinuation) of OL CAB LA over 48 weeks
+• To evaluate the acceptability (uptake, continuation, discontinuation) of CAB LA during the OLE

-The proportion of participants who start/continue CAB LA during the OL period will be reported overall and by original randomization arm, along with 95% CI.
-Time from initiation of injections to discontinuation, defined as not receiving an injection within 12 weeks of the prior injection, will be plotted using the product limit method i) using all follow-up time on CAB LA (blinded, unblinded and OL) and ii) for those starting CAB LA during the OL period only.
+The proportion of participants who start/continue CAB LA during the OLE will be reported overall and by original randomization arm.
+Time from initiation of injections to discontinuation (or significant delay), defined as not receiving an injection within 16 weeks of the prior injection, will be plotted using the product limit method i) using all follow-up time on CAB LA (blinded, unblinded and OLE) and ii) for those starting CAB LA during the OLE only.

-• To estimate the incidence of pregnancy among participants during the OL period
+• To estimate the incidence of pregnancy among participants during the OLE

 Tables will summarize the number of pregnancies and pregnancy rate.
-The pregnancy rate and 95% robust confidence interval will be calculated from a log-linear model for counts using log(person-time) (excluding time spent pregnant) as an offset, assuming a Poisson distribution, and using a robust variance (i.e. generalized estimating equations).
+The pregnancy rate and 95% robust confidence interval will be calculated from a log-linear model for counts using log(person-time) (excluding time spent pregnant) as an offset, assuming a Poisson distribution.